 Children start coming to the Dentist at all different ages.
-Many parents have different reasons for when they bring their child for their first exam; be it Head start or Kindergarten check-up, or the age they first went to the dentist.
+Many parents have different reasons for when they bring their child for their first exam; be it a Head Start or Kindergarten check-up, or the age they themselves first went to the dentist.

-Q: At what age should my child start going to the dentists?
+Q: At what age should my child start going to the dentist?

 A: At the age of 1.
 By the time a child turns 1, they will already have four teeth on top and four teeth on the bottom.
 Also, this age is a good time to get your child introduced to the dental office at a young age.

 Q: What will take place at the “Age 1” Visit?

 A: At the child’s first visit a knee to knee oral exam will be performed between the child, parent, and dentist as well as Fluoride treatment.
 Also, the parent will receive education on brushing their child’s teeth.

 Q: What is Fluoride and why is it recommended?